-A former Elected Official, Appointed Official or Employee shall not represent a person in dealings with Santa Fe County government on a matter in which the former Elected Official, Appointed Official or Employee participated personally and substantially while an Elected Official, Appointed Official or Employee; for a period of one year following termination of service or employment.
-An Elected Official, Appointed Official or Employee participates in a matter personally and substantially for purposes of this Section when the Elected Official, Appointed Official or Employee is in a decision-making capacity during the government service and has the capacity to affect the outcome of the matter while an Elected Official, Appointed Official or Employee.
-Incidental contact with a matter, or supervisory control over persons with direct control over a matter, is not personal and substantial for purposes of this Section.
+A former Elected Official, Appointed Official or Employee shall not represent a person in dealings with Santa Fe County government on a matter in which the former Elected Official, Appointed Official or Employee participated personally and substantially while an Elected Official, Appointed Official or Employee for a period of one year following termination of service or employment.
+An Elected Official, Appointed Official or Employee is in a matter personally and substantially for purposes of this Section when the Elected Official, Appointed Official or Employee is in a decision-making capacity during the government service and has the capacity to affect the outcome of the matter, or supervisory control over persons with direct control over a matter, is not personal and substantial for purposes of this Section.

 SECTION 9.
-PROHIBITED FINANCIAL INTEREST IN COUNTY BUSINESS (NEW).
+PROHIBITED FINANCIAL INTEREST IN COUNTY BUSINESS.

-A. No Elected Official, Appointed Official, Employee or Volunteer shall have a Financial Interest if the Elected Official, Appointed Official, Employee or Volunteer is in a decision-making capacity and has the capacity to affect the outcome of the matter in which a Financial Interest exists.
+A. No Elected Official, Appointed Official, Employee or Volunteer may have a Financial Interest if the Elected Official, Appointed Official, Employee or Volunteer is in a decision-making capacity with respect to the Financial Interest.

-B. Elected Officials, Appointed Officials, and County Employees who have any Financial Interest shall disclose such interest by filing a Conflict of Interest Form and recording same with the County Clerk and by disclosing the interest as otherwise provided in this Ordinance or by Law, and shall thereafter be disqualified from participating in any debate, decision or vote relating thereto.
-[MOVED FROM SECTION 10]
+B. Elected Officials, Appointed Officials, and County Employees who have any Financial Interest shall disclose such interest by filing a Disclosure of Interest Form as described in Section 18 of this Ordinance and recording same with the County Clerk and by disclosing the interest as otherwise provided in this Ordinance or by Law, and shall thereafter be disqualified from participating in any debate, decision or vote relating thereto.